I-am-Future/scansalon-preprocess-scripts/README.md

 5. Finally, we normalize it so that maximum-spanned axis are in range `[-0.5, 0.5]`.
 6. Export some auxiliary images and instance map as well, which helps artists to create the model.

-You can refer to this script to implement code that can convert our ScanSalon data back to the original ScanNet coordinate.
+You can refer to this script to implement code that can transform our ScanSalon data back to the original ScanNet coordinate.

 ## Running